 IRL Intel.

 5/11 - Let’s unwrap this past week’s news.
-A new pope was chosen, to many’s surpise he was born in Chicago, Illinois.
+A new pope was chosen, to many’s surprise he was born in Chicago, Illinois.
 Pope Leo XIV being chosen was a relief to many as he is just as inclusive if not more than Pope Francis.
-President Trump proposed to rename Veterans Day to Victory Day in honor of the day America and it's allies won World War I, which has recieved mixed responses from the public however many veterans feel as though it is disrespect and do not support this change.
-In terms of education the Trump Adminstration has cut funding for Sesemae street a show previously known for its entertainment and helping young children develop a basic education, many are heartbroken by this news.
+President Trump proposed to rename Veterans Day to Victory Day in honor of the day America and it's allies won World War I, which has received mixed responses from the public however many veterans feel as though it is disrespect and do not support this change.
+In terms of education the Trump Administration has cut funding for Sesame street a show previously known for its entertainment and helping young children develop a basic education, many are heartbroken by this news.
 In global news the India-Pakistan war is escalating, India launched an attack on Pakistan after Kashmir massacre and Pakistan is now openly saying they will respond to these attacks.
 See you next week for more updates!

 4/27 - This week was a whirlwind of news, so let’s break it down.
 A major power outage hit the Iberian Peninsula on April 28, leaving Spain and Portugal in the dark for about ten hours.
 The blackout disrupted transportation, telecommunications, and emergency services, with at least seven deaths in Spain and one in Portugal linked to the outage.
 In the U.S., President Trump marked 100 days into his second term by rolling back over 140 environmental protections, pulling the U.S. out of the Paris Agreement again, and cutting climate funding across the board .
 On the international stage, tensions escalated between India and Pakistan after a terrorist attack in Jammu and Kashmir on April 22 killed at least 26 tourists.